mobiixi36/CoronaV/README.md

 # CoronaV
-This project simulate the corona virus spreadingin Wuhan.
+This project simulates the corona virus spreading in Wuhan China in Jaunary 2020.
+(It is currently still under development)